 TRANSFORMING URBAN SPACES WITH DYNAMIC PUBLIC ART

-In June 2015, the Public Art Challenge selected four winning teams to receive $1 million each over the next two years: Gary, IN; Los Angeles, CA; Spartanburg, SC; and a collaborative team from Albany, Schenectady and Troy, NY.
+The foundation’s first Public Art Challenge, announced in the fall of 2014 with projects opening in 2016 supported creative projects in four cities: Gary, IN; Los Angeles, CA; Spartanburg, SC; and a collaborative team from Albany, Schenectady and Troy, NY.

-LEARN MORE ABOUT THE FOUR WINNING PROJECTS THAT WERE SELECTED:
+LEARN MORE ABOUT THE FOUR WINNING PROJECTS FROM THE INAUGURAL PUBLIC ART CHALLENGE:

 Illuminating the Need for Community Revitalization